 A Montana small business owner has plenty of paperwork to take care of every year.
 One of the most important is a state-mandated Montana annual report.
 For entities such as Montana limited liability companies (LLCs) and corporations, annual reports are required filings that keep your business in “good standing” with the Montana Secretary of State.

-This report isn’t a huge project, but it is an administrative task that can take your time and energy away from other business matters.
+This report isn’t a huge project, but it is an administrative task that can take your ways to improve and grow your business and energy away from other business matters.

 When you run your own small business, it helps to understand what your annual report is and why the state wants one.
 Our guide can help.